-The UK is widely recognised as one of the world leaders in science in sectors like bioscience and pharmaceuticals, so opportunities are plentiful for students interested in pursuing a career in the Applied Sciences.
+The UK is widely recognised as one of the world leaders in science in sectors like bioscience and pharmaceuticals.
+Hence, opportunities are plentiful for students interested in pursuing a career in the applied sciences.

-Often a stepping stone for progression to university, courses are hands-on with students going on to develop careers in fields like radiography, pharmaceuticals, medical or chemical engineering to working with the police in forensic science, psychology, and criminal and fraud investigation roles.
+Often a stepping stone for progression to university, courses are hands-on, with students developing careers in fields like radiography, pharmaceuticals, medical or chemical engineering to working with the police in forensic science, psychology, and criminal and fraud investigation roles.

-Students benefit from learning in a purpose-built scientific laboratory complete with state-of-the-art IT facilities.
-Courses have a strong practical element and numbers are limited to ensure every student has access to all of the specialist equipment available.
+Students benefit from learning in a purpose-built scientific laboratory with state-of-the-art IT facilities.
+Courses have a vital practical element, and numbers are limited to ensure every student can access all of the available specialist equipment.